 It’s also worth noting that such rage and intensity are not required for general health and fitness.
 You can certainly get in shape with a more peaceful approach.
 I do however believe that certain activities require a more intense state of mind.
-For example, if I’m training a fighter, I want him to be ready for war inside the ring.
+For example, if I’m training a fighter, I want him ready for war inside the ring.
 He needs to find that intensity in the gym.
 You can’t live without it and expect to find it on fight night.
 The intensity must be harnessed all along when training.

 How You Do What You Do

 I’ve often said that how you do what you do is more important than what you do.
 This is particularly true for those who bring real intensity to the gym.
-While training tools and styles are often debated, many forget to consider the significance of the individual factors.
+While training tools and styles are often debated, many forget the significance of individual factors.
 Intensity is one of these factors.

 I don’t care what program you follow.
 If the intensity and drive aren’t there, you won’t achieve anything significant.
 Conversely, if you are truly committed with raging intensity, you can do well with almost anything, as no matter what you do, you’ll continue to seek out greater challenges.